If you are a dog lover, you must be familiar with the German Shepherd Dog.

 They may be expensive

 Due to their popularity, they may cost you more than expected.
 The German Shepherd pricing depends on several factors including gender, color, the reputation of the breeder, and the bloodline.
 Not only this, there are vet costs, grooming, pet supplies, vaccinations, training, food, and several other necessary items that may cost you around a grand.
-So, before making any decision on getting the GSD, calculate and confirm whether you can easily raise a puppy without any financial problem or not.
+So, before making any decision on getting the GSD, calculate and be sure whether you can easily raise a puppy without any financial problems or not.

 They need more space